-Washington D.C. dentist, Dr. Cobb offers options for replacing missing teeth using dentures, partials and implant dentures.
+Dr. Cobb offers options for replacing missing teeth using dentures, partials and implant-supported dentures.
 Dentures are custom made artificial teeth used to replace missing teeth and some of the gum tissue.
 They are not permanent meaning you can remove them and put them back in when needed.
 Full dentures are used to replace a whole row of missing teeth.
 Partial dentures are used to replace gaps of missing teeth.
 They are made in a dental lab with impressions of your mouth.
 Dentures take some time to get used and require a lot of care.
 Dentures will also need replaced or adjusted over time.

 Dentures cost significantly less than dental implants up front, especially if you are replacing multiple missing teeth.
 But dentures will also need replaced, realigned, or rebased over time.
 This cost can add up depending on the wear and tear.
 Dental implants cost more but are a permanent solution.
 If cared for properly, they will last forever.